Preschool number activities

 The Tea Party: Relative magnitudes

-Choose two cards that display a different number of dots, taking care that the cards differ by a ratio of at least 2:1.
+Choose two cards, each displaying a different number of dots, taking care that the cards differ by a ratio of at least 2:1.
 For instance, try 1 vs. 2, 2 vs. 4, and 2 vs. 5.
 You can also try larger numbers, like 6 vs. 12.

-After he answers you, you can count each “tray” of treats to check the answer.
+After she answers you, you can count to check the answer.
 But I’d skip this step if you are working with larger numbers (like 6 vs. 12) that are beyond your child’s current grasp.
 You don’t want to make this game feel like a tedious exercise.

 As your child becomes better at this game, you can try somewhat smaller ratios (like 5 vs. 9).